Mesoscale two-sample testing for networks: Experiments on simulated and real data

 \subsection{Synthetic binary edge networks}

-To evaluate mesoscale two-sample comparisons of networks with binary edges, we test two different mesoscale hypotheses with nominal level $\alpha=0.05$ using our test based on $w^{(\mathrm{E})}$ and its competitors.
-Our first setting considers a $20 \times 30$ off-diagonal rectangle in two samples of networks on $n=100$ nodes.
-In both cases we generate synthetic logistic link binary edge networks, under the general exponential family edge model with support $\{0,1\}$, dispersion $\phi=1$, and inverse link function $h(x) = e^x/(1 + e^x)$.
-Once again we vary $m$ from $1$ to $10$.
-For each of $500$ independent replications, we generate edge expectation parameters according to the following setup. \begin{enumerate} \item The network is generated from a $2$-dimensional inner product latent space model with $h^{-1}\left( \mathbb{E}A_1^{(g)} \right) = \Theta^{(g)} = X^{(g)}[Y^{(g)}]^{\tp}$.
-The entries of $X^{(g)}$ and $Y^{(g)}$ are Gaussian random variables. \item In the null setting,
+To evaluate mesoscale two-sample comparisons of networks with binary edges, we test two different mesoscale hypotheses using our test based on $w^{(\mathrm{E})}$ and its competitors.
+For the first example, we generate synthetic logistic link binary edge networks, which falls under the general exponential family edge model case, with support $\{0,1\}$, dispersion $\phi=1$, and inverse link function $h(x) = e^x/(1 + e^x)$.
+We vary $m$ from $1$ to $10$ and fix $n=100$ nodes.